-Although, I grew up around a very close-knit, traditional family, I still have to learn about my mother’s views of culture.
+Although, I grew up in a very close-knit, traditional family, I still have to learn about my mother’s views of culture.
 My mother came from a very humble home in Mexico, to which she went back to after she retired.
-The place where she lives was a booming agricultural community at some point in time, but due to a war over water rights, it has now become a poverty-stricken place, where youth as well as elders have no opportunities due to its remoteness.
+The place where she lives was a booming agricultural community at some point in time, but due to a war over water rights, it has now become a poverty-stricken place, where youth, as well as elders, have no opportunities due to its remoteness.
 Nothing grows there anymore, not even hope.

 Nevertheless, my mother loves living there because in her culture, you are where you came from and you should someday return “home.”
 My mother has such a fine-tuned understanding of her culture, and no matter how much time goes by or how far she travels, she always comes back with such respect for others who have never left, which just amazes me.
 One example is when she went to Madrid, Barcelona, and France all the while staying at the Ritz, and flying the Atlantic first-class.
 This was a gift from my sister a few years ago.
 When she came back, she gave away all the souvenirs she had bought and told everyone it was nothing to see and that the food was not that great.
 I never understood why she did that until I realized it was her respect for those who had nothing.
 This is one thing I would want to learn how to do.
 To tell a story without offending your audience.

 Furthermore, it worries me to be a nascent writer in a sea of blogs.
 What will I have to include in my blogs to make my travel writing more interesting?
 I have been watching video tutorials, and reading the assigned texts, and I’m starting to get ideas of how to approach my travel blog.
 However, the blogs I have read, as entertaining as they are, are not “me”.
 I don’t feel I have that bubbly personality, or that I could fake one to follow the examples set by these blogs.
 I do, however, love Pico Iyer’s writing.
 But then again, that’s like striving to be Shakespeare.